Rheostatics: Reforming

 On December 9 and 10, 2016, Rheostatics (Bidini, Clark, Tielli, Vesely, Hearn, Marsh) performed at the Horseshoe Tavern in Toronto, where five new songs were debuted: "Mountains and the Sea" (Bidini), "Music is the Message" (Vesely), "Chemical Valley" (Hearn), "Albatross" (Tielli) and "It's the Super Controller!"
 (Clark).
 With Dave Clark returning to the drum kit, and the introduction of new material by all members, this show marked a return to regular, if infrequent, performances.

 On January 1, 2017, the band appeared on The Hip 30, a special Tragically Hip tribute episode of CBC Radio 2's The Strombo Show, performing a cover of the Tragically Hip's "Bobcaygeon".

 In June 2018, Rheostatics started recording sessions for a new album.
 Here Come the Wolves was released on September 6, 2019.
 It is their twelfth album and their first album of original material in 14 years.

 In August of 2024, recording sessions started for The Great Lakes Suite.
-The band consisted of Bidini, Clark, Hearn, Kerr, Marsh, and Vesely.
-Additional contributors include Alex Lifeson, Tanya Tagaq, Chief Stacey LaForme, Laurie Anderson, Anne Carson, and Liz Howard.
+The band consisted of Bidini, Clark, Hearn, Kerr, Marsh, and Vesely, joined by Rush guitarist Alex Lifeson.
+Additional contributors included Tanya Tagaq, Chief Stacey LaForme, Laurie Anderson, Anne Carson, and Liz Howard.
 It was wholly improvised live in studio over four days of recording.
-The album is slated for release on November 21, 2025, and will be launched with a concert in Toronto featuring guest contributions by Lifeson and Hugh Marsh, and multimedia video by Nicholas de Pencier and Jennifer Baichwal.
+The album was released on November 21, 2025, and was launched with a concert in Toronto including contributions by Lifeson and multimedia video by Nicholas de Pencier and Jennifer Baichwal.